Controlled-access highway: Safety

-Motorways compared with other roads
+Motorways other roads

 Motorways are the safest roads by design.
 While accounting for more than one quarter of all kilometres driven, they contributed only 8% of the total number of European road deaths in 2006.
 Germany's Federal Highway Research Institute provided International Road Traffic and Accident Database (IRTAD) statistics for the year 2010, comparing overall fatality rates with motorway rates (regardless of traffic intensity):

 The German autobahn network illustrates the safety trade-offs of controlled access highways.
 The injury crash rate is very low on autobahns, while 22 people died per 1,000 injury crashes—although autobahns have a lower rate than the 29 deaths per 1,000 injury accidents on conventional rural roads, the rate is higher than the risk on urban roads.
 Speeds are higher on rural roads and autobahns than urban roads, increasing the severity potential of a crash.

 According to ETSC, German motorways without a speed limit, but with a 130 km/h speed recommendation, are 25% more deadly than motorways with a speed limit.

-Germany also introduced some 130 km/h speed limits on various motorway sections which were not limited.
+Germany also introduced some 130 km/h speed limits on various motorway sections that were not limited.
 This generated a reduction in deaths in a range from 20% to 50% on those sections.

 Causes of accidents

 Speed, in Europe, is considered to be one of the main contributory factors to collisions.
 Some countries, such as France and Switzerland, have achieved a death reduction by a better monitoring of speed.
-Tools used for monitoring speed might be an increase in traffic density; improved speed enforcement and stricter regulation leading to driver license withdrawal; safety cameras; penalty point; and higher fines.
+Tools used for monitoring speed might be an increase in traffic density; improved speed enforcement and stricter regulation leading to driver licence withdrawal; safety cameras; penalty point; and higher fines.
 Some other countries use automatic time-over-distance cameras (also known as section controls) to manage speed.

 Fatigue is considered as a risk factor more specific to monotonous roads such as motorways, although such data are not monitored/recorded in many countries.
 According to Vinci Autoroutes, one third of accidents in French motorways are due to sleepy driving.

 23% of people killed on French motorways were not wearing seat belts, while 98% of front-seat passengers and 87% of rear-seat passenger wear seat belts.